 Pauline is also an instructor in the Addiction Education Program at McMaster University and has also worked in both the education and healthcare sector as a mental health counsellor.
 Recently, Pauline was the clinical manager at the Barrett Centre for Crisis Support, a mental health facility in downtown Hamilton that provides crisis stabilization and support to persons with severe and persistent mental illness, addiction and other chronic conditions.

 Pauline has dedicated her career to helping others and in particular to helping heal caregivers.
 She is a clinical supervisor and a therapist for therapists.
 Most important, Pauline is a person living with mental illness and addiction.
+A person who has lived and survived trauma.
 Recovery is at the forefront of her life's work.